Case # 1048

 Some effective treatments for hereditary hair loss are available.
-These treatments work on either reversing the hair loss or slowing its rate.
-Apart from hair transplant surgery, medication combined with laser therapy has been showing promising results
+These treatments work on either reversing hair loss or slowing its rate.
+Besides hair transplant surgery, medication combined with laser therapy has shown promising results.

 Medication for Hair Loss

 Some cases of hair loss are due to underlying disease or as a side effect of one or more medications.
-Therefore, it is essential to get to see your family doctor before contacting us to be able to exclude any underlying causes such as hormonal unbalance.
+Therefore, it is essential to get to see your family doctor before contacting us to be able to exclude any underlying causes, such as hormonal unbalance.
 This case focuses on hereditary baldness (pattern baldness).
-The most common options include:
+The most common options include the following:

 - Minoxidil (Rogaine).
 This medication is available as 2% over the counter and 5% with RX only.
 The solution of foam form should be applied directly on the scalp skin once or twice daily a day.
 The new formula has been developed for women as foam and should be applied to wet hair.
 It might take up to 6 months to see a difference, and the treatment should be continued to maintain the results.